AlexYegupov/vite-ssr-demo/README.md

 Content:

- - vite-plugin-react-ssr-demo - the actual copy of https://github.com/vitejs/vite-plugin-react/tree/main/playground/ssr-react this demo is based on
+ - vite-plugin-react -> ssr-react - the actual copy of https://github.com/vitejs/vite-plugin-react/tree/main/playground/ssr-react this demo is based on

+     Major changes:
+      - react-router v6.27 approach of routing

      Minor changes: